Pillai Lokacharya

 Vāraṇādrīśa, more commonly referred to as Pillai Lokacharya (பிள்ளை லோகாசாரியார்) (1205–1311 CE), was a prominent Sri Vaishnava leader and philosopher who authored several works important to Vishishtadvaita philosophy.

 Early life

-Lokacharya is described to be a pupil of Kalijit, and Krishnapada, his father.
+Lokacharya is described to be a pupil of Kalijit, and Vadakku Thiruveedhi Pillai, his father.
 At the beginning of the 14th century CE, when Tiruvarangam, his hometown, was greatly affected by the invasion of Malik Kafur from the north, he left Tiruvarangam with Utsavara to protect Nampillai, the Utsavara of Aranganatha temple, from foreigners, and was enthroned in 1311 CE at Jyotishkudi near Yanimalai village, near Madurai, in his 106th year.

 Philosophy

 In his text of the Srivachana Bhushana, the acharya expresses his belief in the unconscious purification of human acts even in their physical and mental planes.
 A robber escaping from custody may go round a temple or any spiritual environment.
 Any sinner may call his friend, perhaps as a brother sinner but who in this country is as usual named after God.
 Pillai writes that God in writing the account of this soul gives credit for his having been in a holy environment and for his addressing the Lord by His name—“En uraicconnay, en peraicconnay”.

 Lokacharya believed that God's grace is spontaneous (nirhetu, 'without cause'), and should be sought not only through bhakti or active devotion, but met by prapatti, a passive acceptance of God's grace that is supposed to be freely given.
 Bhakti was instructed to be of the marjara (cat) type, as opposed to the clinging monkey type of the school of Desika.
 By this, he meant that man has merely to lay down his burdens and give himself up completely to God, like a kitten held in its mother's mouth.
 No exertion was regarded to be needed on the part of the devotee, and all he requires was supposed to be the spirit of complete and utter surrender.
 This reflects the views of the Alvars.
 Lokacharya is the author of several works called Ashtadasa Rahasyangal (Eighteen Secrets) which were added to by his disciples and influenced a large, if licentious, following.
 Due to his teachings, the Tenkalai school regards the Tamil Prabandham as canonical, and is indifferent to the Sanskrit tradition.
 This school adopted the unique doctrine of doshabhogya, ‘sin-enjoyment', which holds that God enjoys, and indeed encourages, sin, the pleasures of the flesh, and moral transgression, since these provide a vehicle for the operation of divine grace, forgiveness, and love.